spajus/libgfapi-ruby/README.md

 ## Warning

-This library is currently under active development, and is not ready for production yet.
+This library is currently under active development, and API may break often.

 ## Installation